Drew Lewis

 Andrew Lindsay Lewis Jr. (November 3, 1931 - February 10, 2016), generally known as Drew Lewis, was an American businessman and politician from the state of Pennsylvania.
-He was United States Secretary of Transportation in the first portion of the administration of U.S. President Ronald W. Reagan, and is best known for presiding over the firing of the striking U.S. air traffic controllers in 1981.
+He was U.S. Secretary of Transportation in the first portion of the administration of U.S. President Ronald Reagan, and is best known for presiding over the firing of the striking U.S. air traffic controllers in 1981.

 Life and education

 Andrew Lindsay Lewis Jr. was born in Norristown, Pennsylvania, on November 3, 1931, and grew up in Broomall.
 He received his Bachelor of Science in 1953 from Haverford College in Haverford, Pennsylvania, and in 1955 his Master of Business Administration from Harvard University.
 He did postgraduate work at MIT in 1968.
 In June 1950, he married the former Marilyn Stoughton, a Republican former member of the Pennsylvania House of Representatives.
 The Lewises had four children together and fourteen grandchildren; son Andrew L. Lewis, III, died in infancy.

 His son Andrew "Andy" Lewis, IV, served as a township commissioner in Haverford Township between 2004 and 2007 and was elected in 2007 to the Delaware County Council.
 Lewis's sister, Floy Lewis Bakes, graduated from Ursinus College; he donated $3 million to Ursinus to build a field house, which became the Floy Lewis Bakes Center.
 At the time of his nomination for Transportation Secretary, he was a member of the Schwenkfelder Church.
 Lewis died of complications from pneumonia in Prescott, Arizona on February 10, 2016, at the age of 84.